narulavaibhav/cg-ai-identity-management/whitepaper/AuthenticAI.md

 **Who is this whitepaper for?**

-This white paper is intended for stakeholders involved in the ongoing near-term discussions surrounding authorization for key new technologies in the AI ecosystem, such as MCP, A2A, and emerging new frameworks.
-Especially the AI implementers on the leading edge of delivering AI products at scale, and the standards experts tenured at managing risks inherent in multi-domain identity and security architectures.
+This white paper is intended for stakeholders involved in the ongoing near-term discussions surrounding authorization for key new technologies in the AI ecosystem, such as MCP, A2A, AP2 and emerging new frameworks.
+Especially the AI implementers and governance team on the leading edge of delivering AI products at scale, and the standards experts tenured at managing risks inherent in multi-domain identity and security architectures.
 It seeks to lay out the current state of public discussions regarding these protocols and highlight critical considerations needed for the next generation of development on these.

 **Section 2 of this report summarizes the current state of discussions and points towards relevant resources for further examination.**